You are herePenfriend XP

 We accept official orders from Schools, Further Education Colleges, Universities and Government departments.
 Please send Official Order as attachment (eg PDF) to email@example.com

-Site Licences for Penfriend XP are priced at £300.00 for Primary Schools and £420.00 for Secondary Schools.
-Further Education Colleges and Universities, please phone for site licence prices.
+Site Licences for Penfriend XP are priced at £200.00 for Primary Schools and £300.00 for Secondary Schools.
+Further Education Colleges and Universities, please phone or email for site licence prices.

 Upgrades.
-If you already have Penfriend products you can upgrade to version 5 (or if you particularly want Cereproc voices to Version 4) at a 40% discount of the current Penfriend XL or XP prices.
+If you already have Penfriend products you can upgrade to version 5 at a 40% discount of the current Penfriend XL or XP prices.
 Upgrades can be any version so if you have Penfriend XP you can upgrade to Penfriend XL or any of our other versions such as Penfriend XLFR.
 You can also upgrade from a few licences to a site licence.

 Penfriend XP combines terrific performance with a range of well chosen features and surprising ease of use.
 Version 3 has new lexicons, improved prediction and numerous other enhancements.
 As with all Penfriend Ltd products, it brings dyslexic and physically disabled users benefits including the confidence to write more, the accuracy to write what they mean, and the speed to write more in the time available.
 It can be used with almost any word processor, as it intercepts and simulates messages from the keyboard to the application.